 Grade K Grade 1 Grade 2 Grade 3 7.
 Participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them).
-Participate in shared research and writing projects (e.g., explore a number of "how-to" books on a given topic and use them to write a sequence of instructions).
-Participate in shared research and writing projects (e.g., read a number of books on a single topic to produce a report; record science observations).
-Conduct short research projects that build knowledge about a topic.
-8 : Gather relevant information from the information where the information is th om multiple print and digital source nile avoiding plagiarism. s, assess the credibility and Grade K Grade 1 Grade 2 Grade 3 With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
+7. Participate in shared research and writing projects (e.g., explore a number of "how-to" books on a given topic and use them to write a sequence of instructions).
+7. Participate in shared research and writing projects (e.g., read a number of books on a single topic to produce a report; record science observations).
+7. Conduct short research projects that build knowledge about a topic.

+ANCHOR STANDARD 8: Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism.

+Grade K Grade 1 Grade 2 Grade 3 8.
 With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
+8. With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
 Recall information from experiences or gather information from provided sources to answer a question.
-Recall information from experiences or gather information from print and digital sources; take brief notes on sources and sort evidence into provided
+8. Recall information from experiences or gather information from print and digital sources; take brief notes on sources and sort evidence into provided categories.